 Laid off from his bricklaying job, Justin had followed the promise of work to his hometown of Aurora in St. Louis County.
-But that job fell through.
+The job fell through.
 The couple and their two children stayed with family at first, and then moved into a camper for a while.
-Eventually, they rented a place, and then bought a house on a contract for deed.
+They rented a place, and then bought a house on a contract for deed.